 £9,397: British Academy

-In this cross-national comparative research project, my co-principal investigator, Leah Bassel (University of Leicester), and I explore the effects of the 2008 economic crisis and subsequent austerity measures on minority women’s activism in France and Britain.
+In this cross-national comparative research project, my co-principal investigator, Leah Bassel (University of Roehampton), and I explore the effects of the 2008 economic crisis and subsequent austerity measures on minority women’s activism in France and Britain.
 In particular, we investigate how the crisis erodes minority women’s income and wealth but also galvanises their grassroots organising, activism and solidarity work for social justice.

 Check out our project website here.